Ankle Strapping

 When should a physiotherapist strap your ankle?

 A physiotherapist may recommend ankle strapping when you have a recent sprain, feel unstable during sport, or need short-term support while returning to activity.
 They may also strap the ankle when testing shows reduced control or a history of repeat sprains.
-Just as importantly, they can tell you when rehab should take priority over ongoing strapping.
+Just as importantly, they can help you decide when rehab should take priority over ongoing strapping.

-What to Do Next
+What To Do Next

 If your ankle feels unstable, keeps rolling, or still swells after sport, get it assessed rather than relying on strapping alone.
-A physiotherapist can check ligament stability, movement, strength, balance, and return-to-sport readiness.
+A physiotherapist can check ligament stability, movement, strength, balance and return-to-sport readiness.

 That assessment can help you decide whether ankle strapping, bracing, exercise progression, or a different treatment plan is the best next step for your ankle.